Sara Zyskind: Life

+During the 1948 Arab–Israeli War, Zyskind served in armed combat alongside Eliezer Zyskind, whom she married in December 1948.
+Born in 1925, he was from Brzeziny, near Łódź.
+Her brother was a co-founder of the first textile mill in Tel-Aviv.

-David Patterson wrote about Sara Zyskind in his monograph about the memoirs of Holocaust survivors:
+In his monograph about the memoirs of Holocaust survivors, David Patterson wrote about Sara Zyskind :

 The essence of Nazism was murder, and the target of Nazi murder was the image and essence of the human being; it was the image of the divine that makes this being human, which is to say, it was the being-for-the-other of human being. (...)
 Sara Zyskind remembers, "Our friendship and our care for one another enabled us to preserve something of our humanity..."

-Together with Eliezer Zyskind, Sara participated in armed combat in the First Arab-Israeli War of 1948.
-In December 1948 she married Eliezer Zyskind (b.
-1925), a native of Brzeziny, a locality 24 kilometres distant from her native Łódź.
-Her brother was a co-founder of the first textile mill in Tel-Aviv.